Exactly eight years ago, my middle grade novel was scheduled to go to auction.

 This was something I’d wanted for as long as I could remember — since the days when, clad in an oversized CATS: the Musical sweatshirt worn as a nightgown, I’d staple several sheets of construction paper together, slap on a cover and a tagline, and try to sell it to my parents.
 And now, several decades later, my dream was coming true.

-There were seven confirmed bidders, including every major publishing house at the time.
+There were seven confirmed bidders, including the major publishing houses at the time.
 The auction was set for Wednesday, November 9, 2016, which was also the day after the U.S. presidential election.

 The agents handling the book felt it was perfect timing — a book centered on three entrepreneurial girls, sold in the wake of electing the first woman president.
 What could go wrong?